-From the outside the shop looks like a traditional barn attached to a living space, but inside 3’ Tuf Rib white panels help create a clean and bright space for working on projects and storing the plane.
-“I used Tuf-Rib on another shop in the Gallatin Valley and I liked it so much I thought I’d use it in my shop,” explains Ben.
+From the outside the shop looks like a traditional barn attached to a living space, but inside 3’ Tuff Rib white panels help create a clean and bright space for working on projects and storing the plane.
+“I used Tuff-Rib on another shop in the Gallatin Valley and I liked it so much I thought I’d use it in my shop,” explains Ben.

-White Tuf Rib panels keep the shop bright and are easy to clean after big projects.
+White Tuff Rib metal panels keep the shop bright and are easy to clean after big projects.

-For Ben it was an easy choice for a low maintenance interior wall, “The big thing is cleanliness.
+For Ben it was an easy choice for a low maintenance interior wall.
+“The big thing is cleanliness.
 Eventually, when you’re welding and working inside the shop dirt starts to build up.
 You can either repaint drywall or spray down the metal.”
-Ben also likes the white Tuf Rib panels for the way they reflect light and keep the space bright and easy to work in.
+Ben also likes the white Tuff Rib panels for the way they reflect light and keep the space bright and easy to work in.

-Although the shop, at more than 3,000 square ft, dwarfs the 2,000ft living space, Ben made sure to add classic touches to the house including a wrap-around porch with a TrutenA606™ 2.67 x 7/8 Corrugated roof.
+Although the shop, at more than 3,000 square feet, dwarfs the 2,000 foot living space, Ben made sure to add classic touches to the house including a wrap-around porch with a TrutenA606™ 2.67 x 7/8 Corrugated roof.